Thou shalt not take the name of the Lord thy God in vain: Reformation and post-Reformation doctrines

 Matthew Henry described five categories of actions that constitute taking God's name in vain: 1) hypocrisy – making a profession of God's name, but not living up to that profession; 2) covenant breaking – if one makes promises to God yet does not carry out the promised actions; 3) rash swearing; 4) false swearing; and 5) using the name of God lightly and carelessly, for charms or spells, jest or sport.
-He pointed out that though a person may hold himself guiltless in one of these matters, the commandment specifically states that God will not.The Lutheran Witness, a magazine representing the Lutheran faith, supports the view that oaths should not generally be taken at all, except "for the glory of God and the welfare of our neighbor."
+He pointed out that though a person may hold him/herself guiltless in one of these matters, the commandment specifically states that God will not.The Lutheran Witness, a magazine representing the Lutheran faith, supports the view that oaths should not generally be taken at all, except "for the glory of God and the welfare of our neighbor."
 Specifically, it states that proper use of God's name includes administration of oaths in court, and in swearing-in a spiritual or political leader to their respective offices, which include responsibilities toward God and fellow human beings.

 In his Institutes of the Christian Religion, John Calvin sets the stage for discussing this commandment by noting that an oath is calling God to witness that what we say is true, and that an appropriate oath is a kind of worship of God in that it implies a profession of faith.
 When human testimony fails, people appeal to God as witness, as the only one able to bring hidden things to light and know what is in the heart.
 False swearing robs God of his truth (to the observer), and therefore it is a serious matter.
 With regard to the casual use of God's name, Calvin summarized, "remember that an oath is not appointed or allowed for passion or pleasure, but for necessity."
 He wrote that the frequency of casual use of the name of God has dulled the public conscience but that the commandment, with its penalty, still stands.

-Winwood Reade's doctrine

-Historian Winwood Reade has a different interpretation of the third commandment:

-"Invention of the Oath: But the chief benefit which religion ever conferred upon mankind, whether in ancient or in modern times, was undoubtedly the oath.
-The priests taught that if a promise was made in the name of the gods, and that promise was broken, the gods would kill those who took their name in vain.
-Such is the true meaning of the third commandment.
-Before that time treaties of peace and contracts of every kind in which mutual confidence was required could only be effected by the interchange of hostages.
-But now by means of this purely theological device a verbal form became itself a sacred pledge: men could at all times confide in one another; and foreign tribes met freely together beneath the shelter of this useful superstition which yet survives in our courts of law."